MoonriseSoftwareCalifornia/Cosmos.Cms/Documentation/Content/Editors/Creating-with-VS-Code.md

 1. [Cosmos is installed ](https://github.com/CosmosSoftware/Cosmos.Cms/blob/main/Documentation/Installation/AzureClickInstall.md)
 2. [Visual Studio Code](https://code.visualstudio.com)
 3. [Node.js](https://nodejs.org) is installed on your development computer.

-When ready, let's begin with our first step.
+4. You know how to edit HTML, JavaScript and CSS
+5. Know how to use [npm](https://docs.npmjs.com/cli/v6/commands/npm-build?msclkid=2ec764f0c49f11ec841c784956bfacb5) to build an application

 ## Step 1: Export your layout

 [Layouts](https://github.com/CosmosSoftware/Cosmos.Cms/blob/main/Documentation/Layouts/About.md) contains all the common elements that appear on each page of your website.
 Layouts enable you to be "[DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)" (don't repeat yourself).
 For this tutorial we want the web app to be placed within the website layout.

-Start by exporting your layout so you can encorporate it with your web app later.

-Here is how:
+Our first step then, is to export the layout so we can embed our application within it.

+To export the layout do the following:

  * Log into the "Editor" for your website and click the "Menu" button, then select "Layouts."
  * Download the "default" layout by clicking the "export" button